We are here to talk about demons; not if they exist, for accounts of them are scattered throughout the New Testament.

 "1See what great love the Father has lavished on us, that we should be called children of God!
 And that is what we are!
 The reason the world does not know us is that it did not know him.
 2Dear friends, now we are children of God, and what we will be has not yet been made known.
 But we know that when Christ appears, a we shall be like him, for we shall see him as he is.
 3All who have this hope in him purify themselves, just as he is pure."

-When we see Him, we we become like him.
+When we see Him, we will become like him.

 The fallen angels saw God face-to-face, yet refused to honor him.
 They refused to be pure.
 They rebelled against God.